jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

   (c) the right to re-enter or apply for an order of possession of the land; and (d) the right to cancel the lease.

-### 233 Benefit of lessee's covenants to run with reversion
+### 233 Benefit of lessee’s covenants to run with reversion
 (1) If the reversion expectant on the lease ceases to be held by the lessor (whether by transfer, assignment, grant, operation of law, or otherwise), the rights to which this section applies—
   (a) run with the reversion; and
   (b) may be exercised by the person who is from time to time entitled to the income of the land, whether or not the lessee has acknowledged that person as lessor (that is, with or without attornment by the lessee).